 In most rent to own contracts, the purchase price is an estimate of the home’s fair market value at lease-end and is agreed upon in the contract.
 Similar to the rent price, you and the seller determine the purchase price before the lease begins.
 It remains the same, regardless of whether the fair market value fluctuates or not.
 The purchase price does not lean in favor of either the seller or the tenant since nobody knows for sure what the future fair market value will be.

 At the end of the lease, if the actual fair market value exceeds the estimated fair market value, the buyer will benefit since they will be paying less for the house than they normally would.
 On the contrary, if the actual fair market value falls below the estimated fair market value, the seller will benefit since they will be receiving more for the home than they otherwise would.

 You may check the current fair market value of a home by using a home value estimator.
 However, if you need help evaluating what the future fair market value of a home will be, you are better off consulting a local mortgage banker.

-4. What fraction of the rent premium and option fee will be credited toward the home purchase?
+4. What fraction of the rent premium and option fee will the seller credit toward the home purchase?

-For most rent to own contracts, the total cost of your lease option fee and rent premium payments are credited towards your down payment if you decide to exercise your option to purchase the home.
-A lease option fee, which is paid before the rent term begins, is a fee (usually 2-7% of the down payment cost) that guarantees you the option to buy the home in the future.
+For most rent to own contracts, the seller credits the total cost of your lease option fee and rent premium payments towards your down payment if you decide to exercise your option to purchase the home.
+A lease option fee, which you pay before the rent term begins, is a fee (usually 2-7% of the down payment cost) that guarantees you the option to buy the home in the future.